sarsamurmu/zusty/pages/src/docs/components/dropdown.md

 It will only make the first nested dropdown open any of these sides.

 If you want to change opening direction for all nested dropdown then use
-- `zust-nested-upside`{.class} : For making all nested dropdown open upside.
+- `zust-nested-upside`{.class} : To make all nested dropdown open up side.
-- `zust-nested-downside`{.class} : For making all nested dropdown open downside.
+- `zust-nested-downside`{.class} : To make all nested dropdown open down side.
-- `zust-nested-leftside`{.class} : For making all nested dropdown open leftside.
+- `zust-nested-leftside`{.class} : To make all nested dropdown open left side.
-- `zust-nested-rightside`{.class} : For making all nested dropdown open rightside.
+- `zust-nested-rightside`{.class} : To make all nested dropdown open right side.

 ---

-## Dropdown Alignment
+## Dropdown alignment
 You can change the alignment of dropdowns just by adding class.
 It's only available for default downside and upside.

-- `zust-left-aligned`{.class} : For Left Alignment.
-This is Default.
+- `zust-left-aligned`{.class} : For left alignment.
+This is default.
-- `zust-right-aligned`{.class} : For Right Alignment.
+- `zust-right-aligned`{.class} : For right alignment.
-- `zust-center-aligned`{.class} : For Center Alignment.
+- `zust-center-aligned`{.class} : For center alignment.

 ```html {snippet}
 <div class="zust-flex zust-justify-between">